 If you are planning to visit Croatia, you might wonder what is the best lightweight luggage for Europe.
 When it comes to experiencing Europe, and Croatia is no different, lightweight luggage can make a big difference.

 Many European towns and villages, especially old town’s centres, consists of tiny alleys, cobbled-stone streets, uphill walks, and many of them are also car-free.

-Having this in mind, choosing lightweight luggage for Europe is super important.
+Having this in mind, travelling with lightweight luggage is super important.

 We often travel within Croatia, and around Europe.
-Sometimes we fly, and sometimes we drive, rarely we use the train.
-And we can tell from our own experience that choosing a lightweight luggage for Europe is a necessity.
+Sometimes we fly, and sometimes we drive, rarely we use trains.
+And we can tell from our own experience that choosing lightweight luggage for Europe is a necessity.

 Tips for choosing lightweight luggage for Europe

-First things first, search for the exact weight of each lightweight luggage for Europe you are considering to buy.
-And if that information isn’t specified, walk down to the first luggage store in your neighborhood with hand-scale in hand, and simply weight different luggage.
+First things first, search for the exact weight of each lightweight luggage for international travel you consider buying.
+And if that information isn’t specified, walk down to the first luggage store in your neighbourhood with hand-scale in hand, and simply weight different luggage.

 Fabric: soft shell vs. hard shell